 The BC Safety Standards Act

 The course is designed to help students navigate through the code book.
 You will gain a fundamental understanding of the rules and regulations governing the installation of electrical work.
 You will gain knowledge of the calculations that are a large part of the code regulations.
 Many examples are included in the coursework.

 The course work is challenging, however most students that are able to devote a few hours per week to the assigned work can complete this course within six months.
 Students who already have some familiarity with the Code will likely be able to finish the course in less time.
 Maximum time allowed for completion is eight (8) months.

 Technical Safety BC Recognized

 In British Columbia, if you wish to be named on an Electrical Permit or an Electrical License or if you wish to sign a declaration for a particular project, you must be qualified as a Field Safety Representative (FSR).
 You will then have responsibility for code compliance of that project.
 A FSR named on an application for an operating permit or contractor's licence must, in addition to the duties of a FSR, represent the operating permit holder or licensed contractor in code, technical and worker qualification matters that are within the scope of the Field Safety Representative's certificate of qualification.

-To become a FSR you are required to show evidence of having successfully completed a course in the application of electrical codes and standards required by the provincial safety manager and to pass a BC Safety Authority exam.
-This course qualifies as ‘recognized’ by the BC Safety Authority.
+To become a FSR you are required to show evidence of having successfully completed a course in the application of electrical codes and standards required by the provincial safety manager and to pass a Technical Safety BC exam.
+This course qualifies as ‘recognized’ by Technical Safety BC (formerly known as BC Safety Authority).
 This course is also excellent for those electricians, technologists or engineers that merely want to refresh their knowledge and update their skills to the latest edition of the code.